 Many exercise videos are tainted with diet culture, with titles promising flatter stomachs and killer abs.
 Tragically, this has become normalised, and goes unquestioned despite the many issues it raises.

 This constant messaging reinforces the belief that exercise is about punishing the body- not nurturing it.
 And sadly this is a belief common to eating disorder sufferers.
 Somewhere along the way we have forgotten that movement can be about having fun and supporting the body, rather than fighting against it.
-Thankfully, there is an alternative that lies in changing your reason for working out and it’s called intuitive movement.
+Thankfully, there is an alternative that lies in changing your reason for working out and it’s called intuitive exercise.

 Say no to spending the rest of your life at war with your body.

 Intuitive exercise can look like any of the following:

 If you are particularly stressed you might find yoga calming.

 If you are feeling a bit down you might find a walk in the fresh air soothing.